Anthony Weber interview

 Q: That must be it.
 The other game listed there, Eyes, was manufactured by Rock-Ola and the game shows the credit "Copyright 1982 Digitrex Techstar".
 Digitrex Techstar was based in Miami, Fl and founded by former Centuri VP Bill Olliges.
 The other released title of yours that I know of is Gyruss.
 Since Parker Brothers ended up releasing Gyruss for a number of different systems, I’m guessing that your version precedes theirs.
 Is this correct?
 Why weren’t either of these ever released?

 Anthony Weber: I worked on the Atari version of Gyruss just before Roklan folded.
 I was about two weeks from finishing it when I had what would best be described as a 'falling out' with Parker Brothers (they decided not to honor a verbal agreement we had).
 Although the game shots on the box were from my version, the game that Parker Brothers actually released was not.
-I never did find out who did their released version.
+I never did find out who did their released version (Ed.: Joe Hellensen did the released version link).

-Q: How was PB able to advertise their game using a screen shot of your version?
+Q: How was Parker Brothers able to advertise their game using a screen shot of your version?
 Did you or Roklan ever consider filing legal action against them for this?
 And why would they even bother to have it reprogrammed, instead of just paying for yours?

 Q: Were there any other games that you worked on but never finished?
 Any ideas that you wanted to implement with any of your released games but couldn’t (due to time or memory restrictions)?